gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerRepository.md

 ```

 ## DESCRIPTION
-The Set-AIPScannerRepository cmdlet sets a configuration for a data repository to be scanned by the Azure Information Protection scanner.
+The Set-AIPScannerRepository cmdlet updates a profile of configuration settings for a data repository that you have specified to be scanned by the Azure Information Protection scanner.

-Every repository can be scanned using different scanning profile, including defaul label and label override settings.
+For example, for each data repository that you specified, you can change the default label for unlabeled files, and whether to override an existing label.

 ## EXAMPLES

-### Example 1: For D:\Data\Finance repostiory use default label specified in the AIP policy to be applied on unlabled files
+### Example 1: For unlabeled files in a local folder, change the default label that is specified in the Azure Information Protection policy
 ```
 PS C:\> Set-AIPScannerRepository -Path D:\Data\Finance -SetDefaultLabel UsePolicyDefault

 The settings were updated successfully.
 ```

-This command updates D:\Data\Finance repostiory setting of defautl label to use default label specified in the AIP policy.
+This command updates the profile for the D:\Data\Finance repository, which specifies that unlabeled files will be labeled with the default label from the Azure Information Protection policy.

-### Example 2: Update a configuraion of \\NAS\HR  repository to apply default label with GUID f018e9e7-0cfc-4c69-b27a-ac3cb7df43cc on unlabled files.
-Intruct scanner to relabel all already labeled files in this repository based on conditions in AIP policy.
-Configure the Azure Information Protection scanner to set the Owner custom property and Rights Management owner to an administrator's account
+### Example 2: For files in a network-attached storage (NAS) file share repository, change the default label to a specific label, change the override behavior to always relabel files, and set the Owner custom property and Rights Management owner
 ```
 PS C:\> Set-AIPScannerRepository -Path \\NAS\HR -SetDefaultLabel On -DefaultLabelId -SetDefaultLabel f018e9e7-0cfc-4c69-b27a-ac3cb7df43cc -OverrideLabel On -DefaultOwner "admin@contoso.com"

 The settings were updated successfully.
 ```

-This command sets \\NAS\HR repository's default label to f018e9e7-0cfc-4c69-b27a-ac3cb7df43cc, instructs scanner to relabel already labeled files, and sets the default owner to "admin@contoso.com"
+This command sets the following configuration for the \\NAS\HR data repository:

+- For unlabeled files, apply the label that has an ID of f018e9e7-0cfc-4c69-b27a-ac3cb7df43cc.

+- For files that are already labeled, override that label with the new label.

+- Set the Owner custom property and Rights Management owner to the administrator's account.

-### Example 3: Do not apply any default label on scanned file in the "http://sp2013/Shared Documents" repository.
+### Example 3: Stop applying a default label to unlabeled files in a SharePoint library
 ```
 PS C:\> Set-AIPScannerRepository -Path "http://sp2013/Shared Documents" -SetDefaultLabel Off

 The settings were updated successfully.
 ```

-This command sets the SharePoint "http://sp2013/Shared Documents" repository repository to have no default label.
+This command updates the default label behavior so that unlabeled files in the specified data repository remain unlabeled.

 ## PARAMETERS